Adornment as Function

 -

-Across decades, climates, and social shifts, their forms changed little because their function remained relevant:
+Across decades, climates, and social shifts, their forms changed slowly because their functions remained relevant.

 -